top of page

 What to Expect

-During a free 20-minute phone consultation we assess whether I am the right therapist for your needs.
+During a free, roughly 20-minute phone consultation, we assess whether I am the right therapist for your needs.
 Then we schedule our first 50 min session.

 What to Expect